50 Worked Examples: Units, Conversion Factors & Dimensional Analysis

 or in implicit form as

-For each variable the units are
+For each variable, the units are

-Following the Buckingham method then the
+Following the Buckingham method then the products are to be determined from:

 For :